10 Signs You're Using Illegal Movie Websites

 website warning

 Your computer is trying to protect you from malware!
 Take the warning seriously.
-Spiffy J/Getty Images

 You can be sure that legal, above-board sites rarely trigger such messages.
 Don't rely on a browser's warning system alone to protect you, though.
-Prevent egregious user errors (that is, blindly clicking away at weird links) by avoiding questionable sites whenever possible.
+Prevent egregious user errors (that is, clicking away at weird links) by avoiding questionable sites whenever possible.

-3: You Need to Download Special Software
+8. Requirements to Download Special Software

 Let's say you find a site with a tantalizing selection of great, new movies.
 You excitedly click a title to play the movie, and instead of the opening credits, you see a pop-up indicating that you need to download special video playback software.

 When necessary, legitimate services will offer adequate explanations and alerts before they ask you to install a program.
-Illegal sites, however, merely try to convince you to click through a download process as quickly as possible.
+Illegal sites, however, merely try to persuade you to click through a download process as quickly as possible.
 Avoid such sites altogether and you and your computer will be much safer.

-2: The Emphasis is on 'Free!'
+9. An Emphasis on 'Free!'

 Operators of illegal sites often couldn't care less if you pay for their so-called services.
 Their primary goal is to get you to click the ads or to download iffy software from their servers.
 That's why they use huge fonts and flashing graphics to emphasize the word "free."